 Don’t make it a big deal, just enjoy it.
 Let go and have fun eating it.
 This tart begins with a simple 6 ingredient crust that’s essentially a shortbread recipe.
 Almond flour, coconut flour, arrowroot flour, baking powder, coconut sugar and grass fed butter or if you’re vegan coconut oil.
 It’s made in one bowl, no mixer required.

-The filling is simple; peaches, sugar and arrowroot.
+The filling is simple; peaches, coconut sugar and arrowroot.

 I like to peel the peaches for this dessert.
 The easiest way to peel peaches is by blanching them in boiling water for 15 seconds and then put them in cold water.
 The peels slide right off.